GabrielGomesBarbosa/mat-ai-agent/README.md

 ## 🚀 Features

 -   **AI-Powered Planning**: Uses OpenAI (GPT-4o) to analyze tasks and generate structured implementation plans.
--   **Monday.com Integration**: Directly fetches task titles and descriptions from Monday.com boards.
+-   **Monday.com Integration**: Directly fetches task titles and descriptions from Monday.com boards using the official SDK.
 -   **Context-Aware**: Reads project documentation from the `context/` directory to ensure plans are aligned with the project's architecture and design system.
 -   **Structured Output**: Generates JSON plans containing user stories, acceptance criteria, scope, implementation steps, and test cases.
 -   **Developer Experience**: Built with TypeScript, strict type safety, and alias imports for clean code.